Contemporary scientists think that life was pretty good for the Ancient Ones, especially during this second period.

 Why, then, did they end up abandoning their magnificent architecture and permanent homes to migrate hundreds of miles and seemingly lose their cultural identities in Hopiland, Zuni and the pueblos of the Upper Río Grande?

-In addition to the drought and marauding enemy theories, scientists suggest that things like poor sanitation, pests, and environmental degradation may have caused the Anasazi to move.
-If those other explanations require more of a stretch of imagination, there is yet another to ponder: the Anasazi communities may have gotten bigger than the culture could handle.
+In addition to the drought and marauding enemy theories, scientists suggest that things like poor sanitation, pests, and environmental degradation may have caused the Ancestral Puebloans to move.
+If those other explanations require more of a stretch of imagination, there is yet another to ponder: the cliff dwellers communities may have gotten bigger than the culture could handle.
 The internal stress and strife, along with the external factors might have just made life too uncomfortable.